 Steps to first adopt this practice:

-It’s important to report on what’s finished, not what you’re working on.
-The idea is to break tasks down to a small enough granularity that there’s a sense of accomplishment every day: something’s finished and ready to go.
+So instead we ask “what did you ship?”
+In this case, ship does not necessarily mean “deployed to all end users”, but asks what was actually completed: finished to a shippable state.
+Or, what did you fix, in terms of process, broken tooling, environment, etc. It’s important to report on what’s finished, not just what you’re working on.
+The idea is to break tasks down to a small enough granularity that there’s a sense of accomplishment every day: something’s finished and ready to go, ready to deliver value.

 While this practice is laid out here for one team, of course you can extend it to a hierarchy by sending a representative from each team to for a higher-level, multi-team sync.
 However, that is a more advanced stage, and we do not recommend attempting that until all the teams are already highly functional at at ‘Working’ stage or better.